DarianGratton/MajorProject/Agent/README.md

 Paper: https://arxiv.org/abs/1611.01224v2

-***NOTE: Current implementation omits the running of multiple agents training in paraell due to time restraints.
+***NOTE: Current implementation omits the running of multiple agents training in parallel due to time restraints.
 Current implementation also doesn't support environments that run multiple actions each frame.***